swspafomdeqgh72/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

 In essence, this quote reminds programmers to focus on writing clear, maintainable code first before optimizing for performance.
 Optimization should only occur when there is evidence that it's needed and will provide tangible benefits, not based on assumptions or guesswork.
 It emphasizes the importance of understanding the balance between code readability and efficiency in software development.

+# 2024-01-07
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It reminds programmers to focus first on writing clear, correct, and maintainable code, and only optimize when profiling has identified a genuine performance bottleneck.